OneM2M: Regional Developments

 South Korea is one of the leading markets for solutions based on the oneM2M standard.
 South Korea’s national IoT Master Plan makes explicit reference to oneM2M as a strategic enabler for IoT applications and companies developing IoT solutions.
 The city of Busan is implementing an open platform based on oneM2M to support a smart-city eco-system of industry-university associations.

 In Europe, Hewlett Packard Enterprise has reported commercial success in the enterprise and smart cities sectors.

 Within the UK, a public-private partnership is using InterDigital's oneM2MTM standards-based IoT platform developed by InterDigital to support a large-scale, intelligent transport systems trial.
 The trial, oneTRANSPORT, is part funded by InnovateUK and involves 11 public and private sector organizations with an operational footprint that covers four contiguous counties in England (Buckinghamshire, Hertfordshire, Northamptonshire and Oxfordshire).
 The aim of the trial is to demonstrate several journey planning, transport-event and incident management applications.

-Bordeaux-Métropole (greater Bordeaux) has also opted for the “city as a platform” path and started with the deployment of an IoT platform based on oneM2M to support all new ICT applications.
-There are considerable advantages to this approach when it comes to the ownership of city data and the responsible management of citizen data in line with Europe’s General Data Protection Regulation (GDPR).
-It enables the reuse of data beyond originally intended purposes and assists in avoiding vendor lock-in, moving away from data silos and laying the foundation for new cross-domain ICT applications.
-It became clear that deploying IoT in silos (e.g. lighting, mobility, waste management) would limit the ability to scale smart city solutions.
-It also became clear that IoT platforms based on open standards are best capable of supporting a diverse range of IoT applications, the sharing of associated data (subject to proper permissions) and avoid lock-in to technology providers.